MicrosoftLearning/mslearn-openai/Instructions/Labs/02-natural-language-azure-openai.md

 8. In the code editor, expand the **text-files** folder and select **sample-text.txt** to see the text that you will use your model to summarize.

+    > **Tip**: Consult the [documentation for the Azure cloud shell code editor](https://learn.microsoft.com/azure/cloud-shell/using-cloud-shell-editor) for more details about using it to work with files in the Azure cloud shell environment.

 ## Configure your application

 For this exercise, you'll complete some key parts of the application to enable using your Azure OpenAI resource.
 Applications for both C# and Python have been provided.
 Both apps feature the same functionality.